Frequently Asked Questions

 How do I get involved on campus?

 This is a great question!
-Students who are involved on campus succeed better in their classes and enjoy their college experience greatly!
+Students who are involved on campus often have better success in their courses and enjoy their college experience greatly!
 New transfer students can get involved by taking advantage of programs offered through New Student Connections such as Week of Welcome and First Fifty Days.
 After that students can get involved with Student Government, Student Organizations, Leadership and Civic Engagement opportunities, athletics, and much more.
 Check out this page for more information!